 Carry on inland from Kosciuszko National Park to visit Canberra, Australia’s very much underrated and under-visited capital city.
 Although it’s constantly in the shadow of the larger and better-known cities of Melbourne and Sydney, the capital is slowly making a name for itself as a cultural hub.

-The planned city is easy to travel around, and you can visit the powerful ANZAC museum to learn more about the country’s involvement in world wars before touring the national parliament and visiting the impressive national museum.
+The planned city is easy to travel around, and you can visit the powerful ANZAC Museum to learn more about the country’s involvement in world wars before touring the national parliament and visiting the impressive national museum.

 After a long drive and a distance from Melbourne to Sydney of over 1,000 kilometers, you will find yourself in the capital of New South Wales and Australia’s largest city.
 It’s a great place to end your trip, although of course, you can still carry on up the coast to Queensland if you don’t want to stop.

 In Sydney, enjoy the great mix of history and culture, catch a performance at the iconic Sydney Opera House, climb the Sydney Harbor Bridge for brilliant views, relax on the busy beaches and enjoy that laidback, classic Aussie lifestyle in the outdoors.
+For more information on what to do, where to stay, etc., check out our Sydney itinerary.

 Recommendation: One day trip definitely worth doing is to the Blue Mountains.
 Again, you can either drive yourself or join a full-day tour from Sydney.
 The choice is yours, but don’t miss visiting the majestic Blue Mountains.